sammuelyee/docs/_cartodb-platform/import-api.md

 - **content_guessing**
   Set it to *true* to enable content guessing and automatic geocoding based on results.
 Currently it only implemenents geocoding of countries.
 Optional.
 Default is *false*.

+- **create_vis**
+- Set it to *true* to flag the import so when it finishes, it creates automatically Map after importing the Dataset.
+Optional.
+Default is *false* for API calls or old dashboard imports .
+If importing from the new dashboard it will automatically set this parameter to *true*.

 - **table_name**
   Used to duplicate one of your existing tables. **Do not mix with File/URL imports**.